 However, if B wants A to generate local ringback, it can put the media stream on hold in SDP4.
-In this case, B would put the media stream off hold by sending an offer in the 200 OK for the INVITE (8).
-The contents of the messages for this alternative flow is shown below:
+In this case, B would put the media stream off hold by sending an offer in an UPDATE request which would be sent at the same time as the 200 OK for the INVITE (10).
+The contents of the messages for this alternative flow are shown below: